aregtech/areg-sdk/examples/11_locmesh/ReadMe.txt

 service and it is an extension of the project 10_locsvc.
 Every service instance must have a unique name and be instantiated in different threads.

+The project consist of 2 sub-projects:
+    1. generated  (11_generated)    -- generated code.
+    2. locservice (11_locmesh)      -- The mixture of services and clients.

 ////////////////////////////////////////////////////////////////////////

         1. Project 'generated' / 11_generated